YellPika/YellPika.github.io/_posts/2013-12-10-improving-monadic-regions.md

 Allowing resources to escape through arbitrarily nested scopes would require type level lists, and therefore `UndecidableInstances` to search them.
-Let's restrict `escape` to only allow escaping up one level of scope.
+Let's restrict `capture` and `escape` to only work over one level of scope.

 We redefine everything as follows: